Ferry to Greece

 Yes, it is possible to get an overnight ferry to Greece depending on your route.

-You can take your car on most ferry routes to Greece.
+Yes, you can take your car on ferries to Greece.
 Simply follow the signs at the port and staff will be on hand to guide you into the correct lane.
+Greece car operators include Grimaldi Lines, Minoan Lines, Ventouris Ferries, Blue Star Ferries & Dodekanisos Seaways.

 It's easy to book ferry tickets to Greece at Direct Ferries.
 Just use our Deal Finder to compare times and prices and find the best Greece ferry to suit you.